Descent098/ahd/README.md

 ## Additional Documentation

-*If you have any supplementary documentation elsewhere (i.e. https://readthedocs.org/) include references to it here.*
+Additional documentation will be available at [https://ahd.readthedocs.io](https://ahd.readthedocs.io)

 ## Development-Contribution guide

-*If you have any useful information that may be pertinent to people beginning to help develop the project put it here*

 ### Installing development dependencies

-There are a few dependencies you will need to use this package fully, they are specified in the extras require parameter in setup.py but you can install them manually:
+There are a few dependencies you will need to begin development, you can install them by using ```pip install adh[dev]``` or just install them manually:

 ```
 nox   	# Used to run automated processes